-Vehicles selected as the design vehicle for a roadway generally have the largest physical dimensions and widest turning radius of all vehicles in their classtypes.
-AASHTO's "A Policy on Geometric Design of Highways and Streets" defines standard characteristics for 19-design vehicles within the general vehicle classes.
-From the AASHTO list, thetypes.
-The following vehicles have been selected as the minimum design vehicles are for each roadway functional classification of Kitsap County roadway (see the AASHTO document for definitions vehicle turning paths and descriptions dimensions):
+Vehicles selected as the design vehicle for a roadway generally have the largest physical dimensions and widest turning radius of all vehicles in their class.
+AASHTO's "A Policy on Geometric Design of Highways and Streets" defines standard characteristics for 19 design vehicles within the general vehicle classes.
+From the AASHTO list, the following vehicles have been selected as the minimum design vehicle for each functional classification of Kitsap County roadway (see the AASHTO document for definitions and descriptions):

-Principal Arterial WB-50 (Intermediate Semi trailer)
+Principal Arterial WB-50 (Intermediate Semi-trailer)

 Minor Arterial WB-40 (Intermediate Semi-trailer)

-Collector SU (Single Unit Truck) Local Sub-Collector SU (Single Unit Truck)
+Collector SU (Single Unit Truck)

+Local Sub-Collector SU (Single Unit Truck)

 Local Road Minor SU (Single Unit Truck)

-Local Road Cul-de-sac ------ SU (Single Unit Truck)
+Local Road Cul-de-sac SU (Single Unit Truck)

-Principal Arterial WB-40 (Intermediate Semi-trailer)

-Minor Arterial WB-40 (Intermediate Semi-trailer)

-Collector SU-40 (Single Unit Truck)

-Local Sub-Collector SU-30 (Single Unit Truck) Local Road SU-30 (Single Unit Truck)

-The project engineer must insure shall ensure that design vehicles can negotiate a roadway without encroaching on the opposing lane or leaving the traveled way.
+The project engineer must insure that design vehicles can negotiate a roadway without encroaching on the opposing lane or leaving the traveled way.